XRDirector (CHI 2020)

 - Find the paper in the ACM Digital Library

-- Access the project on Glitch (available soon)
+- Access the source code on Glitch

 Full Citation (student names are underlined)